Edelwy/aahps/README.md

-# aahps - ANALYSIS OF ALGORITHMS AND HEURISTIC PROBLEM SOLVING
+# ANALYSIS OF ALGORITHMS AND HEURISTIC PROBLEM SOLVING

 Programming assignments for FRI course AAHPS in 2023 The most interesting report is the **final one**, which contains a detailed analysis of complex algorithms for multiple functions.